Trial Information

 January 10, 2025

-The judge in Tom’s case held a hearing to rule on our reconsideration of our Motion for Judgement of Acquittal.
-After arguments, the judge denied our Motion for Judgement of Acquittal but characterized our request to acquit Tom of this charge as a “close case.”
-The evidence the government put forth to uphold the guilty verdict on this charge was weak.
+The judge in Tom’s case held a hearing to rule on our reconsideration of Tom’s Motion for Judgement of Acquittal.
+The judge denied our Motion for Judgement of Acquittal.

-After this, the judge held a sentencing hearing to determine Tom’s sentence for his “Tampering with Evidence” conviction (allegedly deleting eleven J6 photos from Facebook).
-For this one charge, the DOJ was asking for four (4) years of imprisonment for Tom!!
+Immediately, the judge held a sentencing hearing to determine Tom’s sentence for his “Tampering with Evidence” conviction (allegedly deleting eleven J6 photos proving his innocence from a Facebook text message).
+For this one charge, the DOJ was asking for four (4) years of imprisonment in a maximum security prison for Tom!!
 Seriously???

-Well, thankfully, the judge was quite a bit more reasonable and sentenced Tom to time served (the 53 days he had already spent in a Virginia jail upon his initial arrest) and that’s it!!
+Thankfully, the judge sentenced Tom to only time served (the 53 days he had already spent in a Virginia jail mistreated after his initial arrest) and that’s it!
 Tom also was ordered to pay a $100 fee / assessment which all defendants pay.
-Tom received no probation, no supervised release, no fines, no restitution.
+Tom received no probation, no supervised release, no fines, no forced paying of any restitution.

-So, after 53 tortuous days in jail, over 9 months of strict home confinement, about three years wearing an ankle monitor, about 3+ years of being denied access to the internet and not allowed to use a cell phone, the judge in Tom’s case sentenced Tom to ‘time served’ (his 53 days of incarceration following his initial arrest for crimes Tom did not commit).
+So, after 53 tortuous days in jail, over 9 months of strict isolation home confinement, three years wearing an ankle monitor, 3+ years of being denied access to the internet, cell phone or social media to remain in contact with family and friends, the judge’s “punishment” for Tom was less severe than that received by some speeders in traffic court.

 January 20, 2025